willem-pennings/table-tennis-scoreboard/README.md

 # Table tennis scoreboard
-Hardware and software design for an electronic table tennis score board
+Hardware and software design for an electronic table tennis score board.

 ![table tennis gameplay using the electronic scoreboard](media/gameplay.jpg)